 Weeks later, I replaced the bushes to the left on the last picture with a Red Maple tree, the end result can be seen on the next one.
-This is a late fall picture, but as promised an update one from the Summer of 2016 is right below it!
+This is a late fall picture.

 - Screwdrivers and hand tools (always useful)